“Compact, yet powerful, the Google Home Mini is one of the smartest miniature smart speakers available.”

 Not much in the way of instructional literature is included, but you won’t need it anyway.
 As with most internet-connected devices today, you’ll be doing most of your set-up work through an app — in this case, the Google Home app.

-The Google Home Mini itself is an attractive device which looks and feels much warmer than the second-generation Echo Dot.
-It should be noted, however, that Amazon recently introduced its third-gen Dot, which has a similar fabric cover to the Google Home Mini.
+The Google Home Mini is an attractive device which looks and feels warm.
 It looks like a cloth-covered pebble that sits in the palm of your hand.
 The top of the Home Mini is cloaked in a coarse textile in your choice of coral, chalk, aqua, or charcoal colors, while the lower portion is coated in a grippy silicone that resists sliding, fingerprints, and feels pretty nice, too.

 Anyone in the home or office who wants to use the voice match capabilities with the Google Home Mini also must have a Google account and the Google Home app.
 Because the Mini differentiates users based on voice and attempts to customize the experience, it needs individual accounts to associate that information with.